 Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
-Financial assets are derecognized when the rights to receive cash flows from the asset have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
+Financial assets are derecognized when the rights to receive cash flows from the asset have expired or have been transferred, and the Company has transferred substantially all risks and rewards of ownership.
 Financial liabilities are derecognized when the obligation specified in the contract is discharged, cancelled or expires.

 Financial assets and financial liabilities, including derivative financial instruments, are initially measured at fair value.
-Subsequent to initial recognition, financial assets and financial liabilities are measured based on their classification: financial instruments at fair value through profit or loss, loans and receivables or other financial liabilities.
-Derivative financial instruments, including embedded derivative financial instruments that are not closely related to the host contract, are classified as financial assets or financial liabilities at fair value through profit or loss unless they are designated within an effective hedging relationship.
+Subsequent to initial recognition, financial assets and financial liabilities are measured based on their classification: financial instruments at fair value through profit or loss ("FVTPL"), loans and receivables or other financial liabilities.
+Derivative financial instruments, including embedded derivative financial instruments that are not closely related to the host contract, are classified as financial assets or financial liabilities at FVTPL unless they are designated within an effective hedging relationship.

-Financial assets classified at "fair value through profit or loss" are carried in the consolidated statements of financial position at fair value with changes being recognized in the consolidated statements of loss and comprehensive loss.
+Financial assets classified at FVTPL are carried in the consolidated statements of financial position at fair value with changes being recognized in income in the consolidated statement of loss.